 Elizabeth Wheelwright continued to live at 415 Beacon until her death in 1949.

-In late 1949, 415 Beacon was purchased from the estate of Elizabeth Wheelwright by Henry H. Davis, an attorney, and his wife, Virginia Mildred (Nason) Lyons Davis.
-The transaction was reported in the Boston Globe on December 18, 1949.
-He remained the assessed owner through 1951.
+On November 22, 1949, 415 Beacon was purchased from Elizabeth Wheelwright’s estate by Henry H. Davis, an attorney, and his wife, Virginia Mildred (Nason) Lyons Davis.
 They previously had lived in an apartment at 52 Hereford.
 They continued to live at 415 Beacon until about 1951, after which they moved to 1 Exeter.

-By 1951, 415 Beacon was the home of Phillip G. Powell and his wife, Dorothy Powell, who operated it as a lodging house.
+On June 29, 1951, 415 Beacon was purchased from the Davises by Phillip G. Powell and his wife, Dorothy Powell, who operated it as a lodging house.
 They previously had lived in Chelmsford.
-Phillip G. Powell et al were the assessed owners of 415 Beacon in 1952.

 In December of 1951, the Building Department cited Phillip Powell for failure to secure permission to convert the property into a lodging house and for lack of sufficient egress.
 In January of 1952, Phillip and Dorothy Powell filed for (and subsequently received) permission to convert the property from a single-family dwelling into a lodging house, including providing the necessary egress.

-415 Beacon subsequently changed hands and by 1969, was owned by Francis C. Pratt, II.
-He also owned 413 Beacon.
+The property subsequently changed hands and on July 1, 1969, was acquired by Francis C. Pratt, II.
+In April of 1969, he had acquired 413 Beacon.

-In 1983, P & M Associates (Harvey Madoff, President) foreclosed on its mortgage to Fairborough Realty Trust for 415 Beacon and took possession of the property.
-In April of 1983, Alan D. Humbert, trustee of the Rossignol Realty Trust, purchased 415 Beacon from P & M Associates.
+On April 4, 1983, P & M Associates (Harvey Madoff, president) foreclosed on its mortgage to Fairborough Realty Trust and sold 415 Beacon to Alan D. Humbert, trustee of the Rossignol Realty Trust.

-In May of 1983, Ann Cropp purchased 415 Beacon from Alan D. Humbert.
-In February of 1992, she converted the property into six condominium units, the 415 Beacon Street Condominium.
+On February 28, 1992, she converted the property into six condominium units, the 415 Beacon Street Condominium.